-"What we're talking about is the appreciation for what is valuable and meaningful in life," explains Mirgain.
+"What we're talking about is the appreciation for what is valuable and meaningful in life," Mirgain said.
 "And the first step is to begin creating an awareness of what you are grateful for in life."

-Mirgain explains that cultivating a sense of gratitude involves actively noticing the good things that are occurring in life.
+Mirgain explained that cultivating a sense of gratitude involves actively noticing the good things that are occurring in life.

-"Feeling grateful allows us to connect to those things that make us feel glad to be alive," she notes.
+"Feeling grateful allows us to connect to those things that make us feel glad to be alive," she said.

-Some individuals may refer to the practice as "counting your blessings," but it is essentially taking the time to acknowledge what is going right for you and your family.
+Some individuals might refer to the practice as "counting your blessings," but it is essentially taking the time to acknowledge what is going right for you and your family.

-Whether you use a journal, share on Facebook, or write on a slip of paper you place in a special jar, Mirgain suggests taking time each day to write down three to five small things you are grateful for.
+Whether you use a journal, share on Facebook or write on a slip of paper you place in a special jar, Mirgain suggests taking time each day to write down three to five small things for which you are grateful.

-"Research shows that writing down what you are grateful for is more effective than just thinking the thoughts," she says.
+"Research shows that writing down what you are grateful for is more effective than just thinking the thoughts," she said.

 Mirgain recommends starting out with a daily practice because it is a powerful way to shift perspective.
 Once you get going, you can transition to at least once a week.
 The effects remain just as powerful.
 And, you don't have to be grateful for significant things.

-"It can be small things like your husband doing the dishes, or child picking up toys," comments Mirgain.
-"Or of course major ones like getting a promotion or a child speaking her first words."
+"It can be small things like your husband doing the dishes or a child picking up toys," Mirgain said.
+"Or, of course, major ones like getting a promotion or a child speaking her first words."

 As Ella Fitzgerald sang, "Into each life a little rain must fall."
-Everyone at some point is confronted with difficult and painful situations.
+At some point everyone is confronted with difficult and painful situations.
 And while we can't always control what happens, we can control how we react.

-"A sense of gratitude can actually help us cope with stress and trauma," says Mirgain.
+"A sense of gratitude can actually help us cope with stress and trauma," said Mirgain.
 "And from the challenges, we can truly learn a tremendous amount about ourselves."